 The average person spends about four hours a day resisting desire.
-Urges like those to eat, sleep, play instead of work, have sex, check Facebook again, or spend money plague us all, whether we recognize it or not.
-We are better at resisting sleep, sex and spending; research shows that we are not so good at ignoring the siren call of the television, the Internet, and the urge to relax when we should be working.
+Urges like those to eat, sleep, play instead of work, have sex, recheck Facebook, or spend money plague us all, whether we recognize it or not.
+We are better at resisting sleep, sex, and spending; research shows that we are not so good at ignoring the siren call of the television, the Internet, and the urge to relax when we should be working.
 Momentary decisions (“Should I play around on Pinterest or continue working through this stack of paperwork?”) pile up after a long day of making them over and over again.

 What can you do to deal with this decision fatigue that negatively impacts the lives of every single one of us?

 - Know when to not trust yourself.
-If you’re absolutely exhausted and overwhelmed, don’t make any big purchases or sign any contracts unless it is absolutely necessary.
+If you’re utterly exhausted and overwhelmed, don’t make any big purchases or sign any contracts unless it is absolutely necessary.
 Sleep on it whenever you can.

-- Do your shopping, both in-person and online, early in the day…before your mind is bogged down from a long day of making decisions.
+- Do your shopping, both in-person and online, early in the day…before your mind is bogged down in a long day of making decisions.

 - Save mindless, unimportant tasks for later in the day.

-- Keep separate “need to do” and “want to do” lists to refer to when you’re too exhausted to even think of what needs done or what you might enjoy doing.
+- Keep separate “need to do” and “want to do” lists to refer to when you’re too exhausted to even think of what needs to be done or what you might enjoy doing.
 It’s during situations like this that we generally watch too much HGTV or the like and spend way too much time on youtube.com, and then complain that we don’t have time to get chores done OR to have fun.